HelloTech/azure_postgres/README.md

 # Azure Patroni Deployment

-One click deployment of a Highly-Available PostgreSQL Cluster on Azure.
-With automated replication, server management and leader election.
+This one click deployment of a Highly-Available PostgreSQL Cluster on Azure has automated replication, server management and leader election.
 This project contains a modified deployment version of Haufe's [blog post](http://dev.haufe.com/PostgreSQL-Cluster-Azure/).

-This azure template generates two sets of machines both running Ubuntu 16.04 LTS.
+This Azure template generates two sets of machines both running Ubuntu 16.04 LTS.
 The first set of three machines are used to run the distributed configuration store [ZooKeeper](https://zookeeper.apache.org/), while the second set is running PostgreSQL 9.6 together with [Patroni](https://github.com/zalando/patroni) providing a high-availability customizable PostgreSQL cluster deployment.

 # Parameters